kadamshweta11/User-Management-Module-In-Mendix/README.md

 email” for e.g. for this email Address “Nagarro@gmail.com ” username will be

-“Nagarro”) default password as well which is “123456789Abc”.
+` “Nagarro” `) default password as well which is ` “123456789Abc” `.

-           This is all about User Management
+ > This is all about User Management